 Applicants must have education, training and/or experience demonstrating competence in each of the following areas:

-Three years experience in conducting investigations which includes conducting interviews to obtain confidential information, gathering evidence and documenting findings.
+Two years experience in conducting investigations which includes conducting interviews to obtain confidential information, gathering evidence and documenting findings.

-Six months experience in interpreting labor or employment laws, rules, regulations, standards, policies and procedures.
+One year experience in interpreting labor or employment laws, rules, regulations, standards, policies and procedures.

 Six months experience in narrative report writing.